Accessibility

 Video/Animations

-• All videos with speaking audio have closed captioning
+• Videos with speaking audio have closed captioning

 • Keywords are also highlighted in text in video episodes